-XERCISE 16 > Finance and Investment Companies 1.
-You have a spotty credit record.
-Where would you look for a car loan? a.
-2010 2.
+Finance and Investment Companies

+- 1. You have a spotty credit record.
+Where would you look for a car loan? - 2.
 Are private investment partnerships specialists or generalists?

+D Specialist

+D Generalist

-Specialist Generalist 3.
-What is the difference between a closed-end and open-ended mutual fund?
-4. What is a finance company?
-5. Are the assets of a Real Estate Investment Trust liquid or illiquid? 🗅 Liquid 🔹 Illiquid Creasing the
+- 3. What is the difference between a closed-ended and open-ended mutual fund?

+- 4. What is a finance company?

+- 5. Are the assets of a Real Estate Investment Trust liquid or illiquid?